loco-philippe/ntv-pandas/README.md

 The converter integrates:
 - all the pandas `dtype` and the data-type associated to a JSON representation,
 - an always reversible conversion,
-- a full compatibility with TableSchema specification
+- a full compatibility with [Table Schema specification](http://dataprotocols.org/json-table-schema/#field-types-and-formats)

 NTV-pandas was developped originally in the [json-NTV project](https://github.com/loco-philippe/NTV)